Make Facebook Work for Your Business

 Make sure you then follow Yorkshire in Business on Facebook.
 The work that Jenn and the team do there is amazing.

 While you’re following people, check out Boostly on Facebook.
-I also post daily videos on Instagram that document my journey as a business start-up and how I juggle that with family and other everyday requirements.
-Find it all on Boostly on Instagram.
+I also post daily videos on Boostly’s Instagram page that document my journey as a business start-up and how I juggle that with family and other everyday requirements.

 Finally, don’t forget to add me personally!
 I’m Mark Simpson on Facebook.